 The rate of interest on the Loan shall be 4.35 percent (4.35%) per annum (the "Interest Rate").
-Each Loan shall accrue interest on each date on which it is outstanding at the Interest Rate before its due date.
+Each Loan shall accrue interest on each date on which it is outstanding at the Interest Rate before its due date except that, in the event a Loan is repaid before the Final Maturity Date for any reason (including but not limited to prepayments according to Clause 8 or acceleration upon an Event of Default according to Clause 17.14), the Loan shall accrue a special interest on the date of such early repayment that equals to the amount of interest that would have accrued from the date of such early repayment to the Final Maturity Date if the Loan were not repaid before the Final Maturity Date.